BitcoinVoucherBot/bitnostr/HOWTO.md

 - [Additional Commands](#additional-commands)

 ## Getting Started
-1. Type `/start` to kick off a new procedure with the bot.
+1. Open DM and type `/start` to kick off a new procedure with the bot.

 ## Setting Your Email
 2. Use the `/email` command to provide your email address for notifications in case of need.
 Please note that otherwise no email is sent.